 If you have nerves of steel and a strong stomach you can read about their reproductive habits and how bed bugs have, a peak attack period about an hour before dawn here – Bedbugs (Wikipedia)

-- Another side effect of washing at low temperatures can be a build up of of grease, slime and black mould inside a washing machine (Also includes tip about maintenance washes for your washing machine)
+- Another side effect of washing at low temperatures can be a causes of build up of of grease, slime and black mould inside a washing machine (Also includes tip about maintenance washes for your washing machine)

 - Whites coming out grey